gitlabhq/gitlab-ci-runner/README.md

 ### Requirements

-**This project is designed for the Linux operating system.**
+### Omnibus packages and other platforms

+The recommended way to install this runner are the Omnibus packages.
+GitLab runners are also available for all kinds of other platforms such as Windows and OSX.
+For more information about both please see the runner section of the [GitLab CI page on the website](https://about.gitlab.com/gitlab-ci/).

+### Supported platforms

-This projects officially support (recent versions of) these Linux distributions:
+This projects officially support these Linux distributions:

+- Ubuntu
+- Debian
+- CentOS
+- Red Hat Enterprise Linux
-- Ubuntu Linux
+- Scientific Linux
-- Debian/GNU Linux
+- Oracle Linux

-CentOS and others will likely work as well.

 Mac OSX and other POSIX operating systems are not supported but will work with adaptations.
 Under Windows the runner will only work under POSIX compliant environments like Cygwin.
-Also see the alternative Runners for Windows, Scala/Java and Node in the [GitLab CI Readme](https://gitlab.com/gitlab-org/gitlab-ci/blob/master/README.md#gitlab-runner.)
+Also see the alternative Runners for Windows, Scala/Java and Node please see the runner section of the [GitLab CI page on the website](https://about.gitlab.com/gitlab-ci/).

 ### Install dependencies